Partial Quantifier Elimination By Certificate Clauses: An Experiment With FIFO Buffers

 Let $N$ be a circuit implementing \fifo.
 Let $S$ be the set of state variables of $N$ and \bm{\Sub{S}{data} \subset S} be the subset corresponding to the data buffer \data.
-We used \Apqe to generate properties of $N$ as described in the previous section.
-Note that a property $Q$ depending only on \Sub{S}{data} is a bad property.
-If $N$ meets $Q$, some states of \data are unreachable.
+We used \Apqe to generate invariants of $N$ as described in the previous section.
+Note that an invariant $Q$ depending only on \Sub{S}{data} is an unwanted one.
+If $Q$ holds for $N$, some states of \data are unreachable.
 Then \fifo has a \ti{bug of the second kind} since every state of \data is supposed to be reachable.
-To generate properties, we used the formula $F_k = I(S_0) \wedge T(S_0,S_1) \wedge \dots \wedge T(S_{k-1},S_k)$ introduced in Subsection~\ref{ssec:pg_by_pqe}.
+To generate invariants, we used the formula $F_k = I(S_0) \wedge T(S_0,S_1) \wedge \dots \wedge T(S_{k-1},S_k)$ introduced in Subsection~\ref{ssec:pg_by_pqe}.
 Here $I$ and $T$ describe the initial states and the transition relation of $N$ respectively and $S_j$ is the set of state variables in $j$-th time frame.
-First, we used \Apqe to generate local properties $H_k$.
+First, we used \Apqe to generate local invariants $H_k$.
 Namely, $H_k$ was obtained by taking a clause $C$ out of \prob{\Abs{k-1}}{F_k} where $\Abs{k-1} = S_0 \cup \dots \cup S_{k-1}$.
 That is, \prob{\Abs{k-1}}{F_k} $\equiv H_k \wedge$ \prob{\Abs{k-1}}{F_k \setminus \s{C}}.
 We picked clauses to take out as described in Subsection~\ref{ssec:use_pg}.
 Namely, we took out only clauses containing an unquantified variable (i.e. a state variable of the $k$-th time frame).
 The time limit for solving the PQE problem of taking out a clause was set to 10 sec.

-For each clause $Q$ of a local property $H_k$ generated by PQE, we checked if it was an invariant.
-Namely, we used a publicly available version of IC3~\cite{ic3,ic3_impl} to verify if the property $Q$ held.
-If so, and $Q$ depended only on variables of \Sub{S}{data}, $N$ had a \ti{bad property} (see above).
-Then we stopped property generation.
+For each clause $Q$ of every local invariant $H_k$ generated by PQE, we checked if $Q$ was a global invariant.
+Namely, we used a publicly available version of \ict~\cite{ic3,ic3_impl} to verify if the invariant $Q$ held.
+If so, and $Q$ depended only on variables of \Sub{S}{data}, $N$ had an \ti{unwanted invariant}.
+Then we stopped invariant generation.
 The results of the experiment are given in Table~\ref{tbl:buff}.
 (In the experiment, we considered buffers with 32-bit elements.)
 Let us use the first line of Table~\ref{tbl:buff} to explain its structure.
 The first two columns show the size of \fifo implemented by $N$ and the number of latches in $N$ (8 and 300).
 The third column gives the number $k$ of time frames (i.e. 5).
-The value 13 shown in the fourth column is the number of clauses taken out of \prob{\Abs{k-1}}{F_k} before a bad invariant was generated.
+The value 13 shown in the fourth column is the number of clauses taken out of \prob{\Abs{k-1}}{F_k} before an unwanted invariant was generated.
 That is, 13 was the number of PQE problems for \Apqe to solve.